AI Output Validation Is the Risk Layer Every Enterprise Is Skipping

 The infrastructure is 10 AWS Lambda functions orchestrated by Step Functions.
 The human-in-the-loop is a real pause: Step Functions issues a waitForTaskToken, my draft arrives in my inbox with all automated flags visible, and the pipeline does nothing until I click approve, revise, or reject.

-The Research Lambda runs Tavily and Perplexity in parallel for breadth and synthesis.
-After the searches, three more passes run concurrently via ThreadPoolExecutor: a Sonnet editorial hooks pass that surfaces contradictions and tensions in the sources; a Sonnet cross-reference fact-check verifying the 5 to 8 most specific claims; and a Haiku pass that extracts every named tool, framework, and regulation I mentioned and finds their canonical URLs via targeted searches.
+The Research Lambda runs Tavily and Perplexity in parallel, then runs three concurrent passes via ThreadPoolExecutor: editorial hooks that surface contradictions in the sources, cross-reference fact-checking on the most specific claims, and canonical URL resolution for every named tool, framework, and regulation I mentioned.

 After the Draft Lambda, a separate VerifyCitations Lambda fetches every URL in my post over HTTP, extracts the page content, and runs a semantic claim-versus-content match.
 Verdict for each link: PASS, FAIL, WARN, or UNREACHABLE.
 For FAIL and WARN it automatically searches for a better source and silently swaps the URL.
 Only citations it can’t repair survive to my inbox, annotated for review.